+corresponding to the cobweb diagram of the logistic map shown on the left.
 The mechanism responsible for the occurrence of the odd number periods-p points is shown in Fig. 14.
-The intersections between the graph of f^3 , shown in red, and the diagonal correspond to solutions of $f^3(x) = x$.
-There are eight solutions for $r \ge 1 + \sqrt{8}$, six of interest to us are marked with the smaller blue dots, and two imposters that are not genuine period-3; they are actually fixed points, or period-1 points for which $f(x^) = x^$.
+The intersections between the graph of $f^3$ , shown in red, and the diagonal correspond to solutions of $f^3(x) = x$ .
+There are eight solutions for $r \ge 1 + \sqrt{8}$ , six of interest to us are marked with the smaller blue dots, and two imposters that are not genuine period-3; they are actually fixed points, or period-1 points for which $f(x^) = x^$ .
 The blue filled dots in Fig. 14 correspond to a stable period-3 cycle; note that the slope of $f^3(x)$ is shallow at these points, consistent with the stability of the cycle.
-In contrast, the slope exceeds 1 at the cycle marked by the empty blue dots; this period-3 orbit is therefore unstable.
+In contrast, the slope exceeds one at the cycle marked by the empty blue dots; this period-3 orbit is therefore unstable.

 Figure 14: A period-3 orbit can be found in the period-3 window of the orbit diagram.
-Hollow bullets correspond to unstable period-p points, filled bullets to the stable ones.
-The dashed and continuous curves shown within the grey rectangle is a smaller distorted copy of map f in its entirety.
+The hollow bullets correspond to the unstable period-p points, the filled bullets to the stable ones.
+The dashed and continuous curves shown within the grey rectangular outline is a smaller distorted copy of map f in its entirety.

-Now suppose we decrease r toward the chaotic regime $r < 1 + \sqrt{8}$.
+Now suppose we decrease r toward the chaotic regime $r < 1 + \sqrt{8}$ .
 Then the red dashed graph in Fig. 14 changes shape-the hill moves down and the valleys rise up.
 The curve therefore moves towards the diagonal.
-Figure 14 shows that when $r = 1 + \sqrt{8}$, the six blue intersections have merged to form three black filled period-3 points by becoming tangent to the diagonal.
+Figure 14 shows that when $r = 1 + \sqrt{8}$ , the six blue intersections have merged to form three black filled period-3 points by becoming tangent to the diagonal.
 At this critical value of r, the stable and unstable period-3 cycles coalesce and annihilate in the tangent bifurcation.
 This transition defines the beginning of the period-3 window discussed above.